Social Media Marketing

 Why do proper ads usually win?

 For anything tied to business results, leads, sales, return on spend, proper paid ads almost always outperform boosting, often dramatically.
-The precise targeting, outcome-based optimisation, and testing mean your budget reaches the right people and works toward the right goal, not just more likes.
+The precise targeting, outcome-based optimisation, and testing mean your budget reaches the right people and works towards the right goal, not just more likes.

 The same money spent through Ads Manager rather than the boost button typically produces far better results, because it is doing a fundamentally better job.
 Boosting feels efficient because it is easy, but ease is not effectiveness.
 For businesses that want their social spend to generate customers, learning or outsourcing proper ad management is one of the highest-return decisions available.